Nottoway Plantation – Why You Should NOT Tour This Plantation

 1841 – 1899

-• 1875 – The abolition of slavery and depressed economy caused Randolph to downsize, reducing farmland to 400 acres of highland and 620 acres of swampland.
+- 1875 – The abolition of slavery and the depressed economy caused Randolph to downsize, reducing farmland to 400 acres of highland and 620 acres of swampland.

 1980 – 2009

-• 1980 – Mrs. Odessa Owen, Dr. Owen’s daughter-in-law, sold Nottoway to Arlin Dease for $270,000, stipulating that she could live in the house until her death.
+- 1980 – Mrs. Odessa Owen, Dr. Owen’s daughter-in-law, sold Nottoway to Arlin Dease for $270,000, stipulating that she could live in the house until her death.
 In July, Nottoway’s doors were opened for the first time to the public for touring.
-Mr. Dease transformed the plantation home into a bed & breakfast, special events, and tourist venue.
+Mr. Dease transformed the plantation home into a bed and breakfast, a venue for special events, and a tourist attraction.

-• 2008 – Nottoway closed July 1 – December 31 for total restoration of the mansion’s interior and exterior.
+- 2008 – Nottoway closed July 1 – December 31 for total restoration of the mansion’s interior and exterior.
 A new clay tile roof was installed, plumbing was removed from the exterior and placed inside of the walls, interior walls and exterior cypress siding repainted, new individual air-conditioning and heating units were installed in each room, baths remodeled with period fixtures and accessories, and all bedding and window treatments were replaced with new period fabrics and embellishments.
-The basement transformed into a full-service restaurant, old warming kitchen became Le Café.
+The basement transformed into a full-service restaurant, and the old warming kitchen became Le Café.
 Extensive landscaping, walkways, and directional signage were installed.
-Two cottage buildings were added for four additional overnight units, a bridal dressing room and salon facilities were added, 60 ft by 60 ft pavilion was constructed.
+Two cottage buildings were added for four additional overnight units, a bridal dressing room and salon facilities were installed, and a 60 ft by 60 ft pavilion was constructed.

 Source: Historic Hotels of America and The National Trust for Historic Preservation.